 You can also stay overnight.

 Bradley and I actually discovered this place because we were wild camping at it.

 It turned out to be a really beautiful and secluded beach area with only cows roaming in the fields for company.

 I would highly recommend this spot if you’d like to discover one of the unique things to do in Donegal.

 My uncle told me I wouldn’t be disappointed when I visited the Slieve League Cliffs and I can confirm I am not!

-They are magnificent.
 They are often regarded as one of the finest and highest marine cliffs in all of Europe and offer amazing walking trails and beautiful views of the Atlantic Ocean, Donegal Bay and the Sligo Mountains.

 If you’re afraid of heights, then stick to the lower levels.

 Tour option from Letterkenny: This is a great tour of the highlands the cliffs with Viator.

 If you have children, then I recommend a trip to Bundoran.